awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 ## How it works<a name="instance-refresh-how-it-works"></a>

 The following example steps show how an instance refresh works:
 + You create a launch template or a new launch template version with your desired updates\.
-For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+For more information, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.
 + You configure the minimum healthy percentage, instance warmup, and checkpoints, specify your desired configuration that includes your launch template, and start an instance refresh\.
 The desired configuration can optionally specify whether a [mixed instances policy](ec2-auto-scaling-mixed-instances-groups.md) is to be applied\.
 + Amazon EC2 Auto Scaling starts performing a rolling replacement of the instances\.
 It takes a set of instances out of service, terminates them, and launches a set of instances with the new desired configuration\.
 Then, it waits until the instances pass your health checks and complete warmup before it moves on to replacing other instances\.
 + After a certain percentage of the group is replaced, a checkpoint is reached\.
 Whenever there is a checkpoint, Amazon EC2 Auto Scaling temporarily stops replacing instances, sends a notification, and waits for the amount of time you specified before continuing\.
 After you receive the notification, you can verify that your new instances are working as expected\.